 Dedicated Osprey Cruises are available on The Rutland Belle on various Saturday’s and Wednesdays from April to August.
 As you board the Rutland Belle for a cruise on Rutland Water, look out for the sight of Ospreys swooping down over the sparkling water to catch a prize meal of fresh trout.

 Two well equipped centres at Rutland Water offer bird watchers a fantastic view of the reservoir.
 The larger venue, Anglian Water Birdwatching Centre at Egleton has numerous facilities including hides, visitor centre, shop, education section as well as offering guided walks with Nature Experts.

 The footpaths around Rutland Water provide an excellent platform from which to view an abundance of wildlife.
 Make sure you bring a pair of binoculars or, alternatively, join one of the guided walks on offer from Anglian Water Birdwatching Centre, where an experienced warden will guide you around the nature reserve.
 For more information contact the Rutland Water Visitor Centre on 01780 686800.

 In addition to Rutland Water, there are many other Nature Reserves around the county:

 Bloody Oaks Quarry | Ketton Quarry | Merry’s Meadow | Prior’s Coppice

 You can visit the hundreds of stands selling the latest products for wildlife enthusiasts: from scopes to sculptures, binoculars to birdfood, eGuides to eco-holidays!
-But most of all it’s a chance for you and your family to admire the fantastic bird & wildlife at Rutland Water whilst being surrounded by friendly locals and knowledgeable experts who share your passion for nature.
+But most of all it’s a chance for you and your family to admire the fantastic bird & wildlife in Rutland whilst being surrounded by friendly locals and knowledgeable experts who share your passion for nature.